glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???

 which makes our production use.. complex.
----
-class: title
-## byo web server
-## byo static server
-## byo database

-???

-django doesn't provide you wiht a webserver or database that's production ready, so you have yo use your own, but store bought is fine.
+django doesn't provide you with a webserver or database that's production ready, so you have yo use your own, but store bought is fine.
 We'll get to the store later.
 ---
 <br><BR><BR>
 # .poly[Flask]